cibernox/cibernox.github.io/source/_posts/2015-06-18-how-to-inject-the-current-user-using-ember-simple-auth.markdown

 Earlier this week I was updating a project to the latest version of ember (1.13.2) and ember-data (beta.19.2) when everything broke.
-This post is a disection of why it broke, how I blamed ember a design change decission and the moment when I realized that the "workaround" I made was actually a much better solution that the one I had before.
+This post is a disection of why it broke, how I blamed an Ember design change decision and the moment I realized that the "workaround" I made was actually a much better solution than the one I had before.

 <!-- more -->